ERUV STATUS

 BEDIKAT CHAMETZ (search for chametz) Thursday, April 14, after 8:20 p.m.

-On behalf of the President of the Vaad Hakashruth of the Capital District and his officers and Board we wish you and your families a happy, healthy and sweet Pesach.
+On behalf of the President of the Vaad Hakashruth of the Capital District and his officers and Board we wish you and your families a happy, healthy, and sweet Pesach.
 Each of us will choose the best way to fulfill the celebration of the holiday.
-Some of us will begin to reunite with family and friends (vaccinated), some in more limited environments.

-Throughout the year we have endeavored to partner with Federation and Jewish Family Services to make sure we care for all families in whatever needs there are.
+Throughout the year we have endeavored to partner with Federation and Jewish Family Services to make sure we care for all families in whatever needs there may be.
+Please be in touch if you need assistance or know of anyone who does.

 As a note, the holiday is enveloped with food and kashruth, and should truly be a time of Simchah (joy).
 The word simchah in Hebrew is very close to the mishpacha (family) in Hebrew; the only extra letter is a Peh which could mean our mouth and the letter is attached to the Hebrew word Peh-sach (Passover).

-In all what we eat and even more importantly what we say can bring us closer to family whether in person or in Zoomland Hollywood squares.
+In all what we eat, and even more importantly, what we say, can bring us closer to our family and to each other.

-Rabbi Moshe Bomzer, Rav HaMachshir Stephen Levy, President
+Rabbi Moshe E. Bomzer, Rav HaMachshir Stephen G. Levy, President